setrar/microelectronics/8bit/kits/README.md

 | 21	| Blue LED | $0.59	| $12.39	| Amazon, Jameco |
 | 4	| Common cathode 7-segment display | $1.09	| $4.36	| Jameco, Amazon |

+#### (*)
+Note: The videos use the 74LS76 which is extremely difficult to find.
+The 74LS107 is functionally equivalent but be careful: it has a different pinout.

 # References